-Deep inside of Costa Rica's Tenorio Volcano National Park lies a surreal experience.
-One that resembles a scene from a Disney more than real life.
+Deep inside Costa Rica's Tenorio Volcano National Park awaits a surreal experience.
+One that resembles a scene from a Disney movie more than real life.

-Just locating Río Celeste is an adventure if you attempt it without a guide.
+Just locating Río Celeste is an adventure.
 You can hire a guide from La Fortuna.
 There are access points from the east and the west, however Google Maps doesn’t display the dirt roads needed to access the park.
 Surprisingly, our ancient friend, Mapquest does the trick.

 Along the hike you'll witness a clear line in the water where the color shifted from a natural spring-fed, rock bottom river to a glow in the dark, how is that color real, neon blue.
 The color is created when the sulphur mineral emitted from the volcanic rock mixes with calcium carbonate.
 A chemical reaction occurs which creates this glowstick-like river.
 Or aliens... :) If the rain is heavy enough, it dilutes the minerals, and thus the reaction, transforming the color back to crystal clear water.

 Further down the mud walk you can observe a small eddy filled with boiling water alongside the otherwise, cool river.
-Apparently, there's piping hot sulfuric gases that create nature's very own hot tub.
-Seeing bowling water along the side of a florescent river overwhelms the senses.
-The message your eyes send to your brain, "Are you freaking seeing this???!!!" and your brain wants to respond, "nope, fake nature move along."
-Ha, it's unbelievable.
+There's piping hot sulfuric gases that create nature's very own hot tub.
+Seeing boiling water along the side of a florescent river overwhelms the senses.
+The message your eyes send to your brain, "Are you freaking seeing this???!!!"

 If you are ever in Costa Rica, this National Park is a must see.
 Best yet, it’s not part of the main tourist circuit yet, but that will change as more people discover the magic within.
-I'd recommend taking a guided tour from Arenal, that way you don't have to stress out about finding the park, managing the turns in the hike, and you'll have a nature guide share tons of awesome facts and info about this fantasy land.
+I'd recommend taking a guided tour from Arenal, that way you don't have to stress out about finding the park, managing the turns in the hike, and you'll have a naturalist who can share insights about this fantasy land.